 It may also be an offence under the law of some States to supply therapeutic goods that are not included in the ARTG.

-Some decisions made by the TGA during a compliance review of a listed medicine can be reviewed.
-These include:
+Some decisions made by us during a compliance review of a listed medicine can be reviewed.
+These include a decision to:

-- a decision to request information or documents (under subsection 31(2) of the Act);
+- request information or documents (subsection 31(2) of the Act)

-- a decision to impose additional conditions of listing (under section 28 of the Act);
+- impose additional conditions of listing (section 28 of the Act)

-- a decision to suspend a product from the ARTG (under section 29D of the Act) or to cancel a product from the ARTG (under section 30 of the Act); and
+- suspend a product from the ARTG (section 29D of the Act)

-Any person "whose interests are affected" by such a decision can ask for an internal review conducted by a delegate of the Minister/Parliamentary Secretary and then Administrative Appeals Tribunal review of that decision.
-For more information please refer to section 14, Part IV of the Australian Regulatory Guidelines for Complementary Medicines.
+Any person whose interests are affected by such a decision can ask for an internal review by a delegate of the Minister/Parliamentary Secretary and an Administrative Appeals Tribunal review - refer to Mechanism for review of decisions made under the Act.

-- statistics on compliance review activity undertaken by the TGA including number of reviews, number of reviews in progress and information on the outcomes of reviews.
+- Yearly statistics on compliance review activity undertaken, including information about the number and types of reviews and outcomes - refer to:

-For further information about the framework, contact the Office of Complementary Medicines.
+For further information contact the Complementary Medicines Branch.